WICG/client-hints-infrastructure/README.md

     through other active fingerprinting means, such as a Javascript API, it is safe to ship it through Client Hints as well.
 * Browsers should turn off hints when users chose to turn off Javascript
-  - If the user has turned off Javascript, that means that the JS-based equivalent active fingerprinting vectors have been disabled.
+  - If the user has turned off Javascript, that means that the Javascript-based equivalent active fingerprinting vectors have been disabled.
 Since that could have been the user's intention when turning off scripting, browsers should respect that and similarly turn off Client Hints.